 3. Don’t rinse between tastes

 It may seem instinctive to pour yourself a little water between each wine tasting and rinse your glass, but in actuality, there is no need.
-Every tasting room will order the wines from light in body and alcohol, to heavy and strong.
-If you don’t want to finish your taste it is perfectly appropriate to pour the remainder in the dump bucket.
+The tasting room staff will pour wines in order from light to strong.
+If you don’t want to finish your taste, it is perfectly appropriate to pour the remainder into the dump bucket.

 4. Have a few questions at your disposal

-Also, getting into site specifics will make the wine tasting more memorable: consider asking about why the growing area is unique or what new or traditional methods the winemaker is undertaking.
+Also, getting into site specifics will make the wine tasting more memorable: consider asking about why the growing area is unique or what new or traditional methods the winemaker is excited about.

 5. Ask to revisit favorites